 2) Helsinki is yet another easy weekend escape from Berlin:

-As with the train, a bus to Helsinki from Berlin will cost you some time and money.
+A bus to Helsinki from Berlin will cost you some time and money.
 Expect the journey to be about 24+ hours each way with a return ticket costing about €110.
 The recommended route includes taking a bus to Tallinn and then a ferry over to Helsinki.
 The ferry journey takes about two hours.

 Driving to Helsinki would take you about 20 hours if you go non-stop.
 The fastest route is to drive to Tallinn and then take a ferry to Helsinki.
 If you like doing such road trips, rent a car.